GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

 ::

-    stat := return [exp]
+    stat ::= return [exp]
-    stat := return <- exp
+    stat ::= return <- exp

-The return statement terminates the execution of the current function and optionally returns the result of an expression.
-If the expression is omitted the function will return nothing, return types is assumed to be void.
+The return statement terminates the execution of the current function, block, or lambda and optionally returns the result of an expression.
+If the expression is omitted the function will return nothing; return types is assumed to be void.
-You can't return mismatching types from same function (i.e., all returns should return value of same type), and if function return type is explicit, return expression should return that same type.
+Return mismatching types from same function is an error (i.e., all returns should return value of same type).
+If function return type is explicit return expression should return that same type.

 Example::

     def foo(a: bool)